-If there are no provided credentials for the request, or if the credentials are invalid, the provider will return a schemeappropriate 401 Unauthorized response without calling your resource method.
+If there are no provided credentials for the request, or if the credentials are invalid, the provider will return a scheme-appropriate 401 Unauthorized response without calling your resource method.

-If you have a resource which is optionally protected (e.g., you want to display a logged-in user's name but not require login), set the required attribute of the annotation to false:
+If you have a resource which is optionally protected (e.g., you want to display a logged-in user's name but not require login), you need to implement a custom filter which injects a security context containing the principal if it exists, without performing authentication.